Kirschberg32/TensorFlow_22-23/Homework06/README.md

-# Execution:
-Open tensorboard by navigating to Homework6 and running `tensorboard --logdir logs/`. <br />

 # Files:
 * [logs](logs): contains the logs for all the test runs
 * [csvs](csvs): contains csvs with the results from the test runs